If you've been given a password, please enter it below.

 How we came together

-We met in Boulder at a moment when both of our lives were turning.
-Chris was finishing a graduate program in sustainable food systems at the University of Colorado, having recently stepped down as executive director of Fairview Gardens, one of California's oldest organic farms.
-Stacey had just sold the animal hospital she had owned and operated in Boulder for twenty years, and was working as a relief veterinarian in Santa Barbara — giving herself the space to ask what came next.
+We met in Boulder, Colorado and Santa Barbara, California at a moment when both of our lives were shifting.
+Chris was finishing a graduate program in sustainable food systems at the University of Colorado, having recently stepped down as Executive Director of Fairview Gardens, one of California's oldest organic farms.
+Stacey had just sold the animal hospital she had owned and operated in Boulder for fifteen years, and was working as a relief veterinarian in Santa Barbara — giving herself the space to ask what came next.

 What we discovered, over time, was that we'd been walking toward the same place from different directions — Chris through food systems, ecology, and land management; Stacey through animal medicine and the bonds between people and the creatures they care for.
-We both wanted a life rooted in a particular piece of ground, and we both believed that land, well tended, has more to give than any single enterprise can receive.
+We both wanted a life rooted in a particular piece of ground within a supportive community, and we both believed that land, well tended, has more to give than any single enterprise can receive.

 This page is our attempt to describe that belief concretely enough that someone might recognize themselves in it.